Tame or wild Toeplitz shifts: Toeplitz shifts

 Conversely, suppose that $(X,\sigma)$ has countably many singular fibres.
 By Lemma~\ref{lem-x} all fibres are finite.
 The result follows from Corollary \ref{cor: sufficient criterion for tameness} below. \end{proof}

-\begin{remark} In fact, the same techniques and a little more care will give us a more general version of Theorems \ref {Toeplitz non-tame} and \ref{Toeplitz finite rank non-tame}.
-Namely, the statements are identical if one replaces the word non-tame with either forward non-tame or backward non-tame.
+\begin{remark} In fact, the same techniques and a little more care will give us a slightly stronger version of Theorems \ref {Toeplitz non-tame} and \ref{Toeplitz finite rank non-tame}.
+Namely, the statements also hold true if one replaces the word non-tame by either forward non-tame or backward non-tame.
 What one has to ensure in these situations is that the sequence of times $(t_n)_{n\geq 0}$ is either always positive or always negative.
 The point in the proof where one has to be more careful is in the statement and proof of Proposition \ref{arithmetic-progression-prop}: in the case of forward tameness, for example, one would require that $i_0<j_0<j_1<j_2$, so that each $t_n$ as defined in the proof of Theorem \ref{Toeplitz non-tame} is strictly positive.
 To achieve this requires simply further telescoping. \end{remark}

 For non-tame constant length substitution shifts with a coincidence, an independence set can be explicitly computed, as the following example illustrates.

 \begin{myexp} [continues=ex:examplezero] We illustrate Prop.~\ref{arithmetic-progression-prop} and Theorem~\ref{Toeplitz non-tame} with our the substitution in Example \ref{ex:first}.
 The graph of Figure~\ref{thickness-not-rank-picture-1} has no parallel edges of thickness $2$, but if we telescope two levels together we get a pair of parallel edges between the vertex $\{a,b\}$ above and the vertex $\{a,b\}$ below.
 For substitutions, telescoping amounts to taking powers of the substitution.
 We therefore need to work (at least) with the second power $\theta^2$ of the substitution: